Dodge Lancer: South African market

-1985–1989 Lancer
+1985–1989: Lancer

 The Dodge Lancer was re-introduced in 1985 as a mid-sized 5-door hatchback.
 It was a rebadged version of the Chrysler LeBaron GTS and was based on the Chrysler H platform, a stretched version of the Chrysler K platform.
 The Lancer eventually slotted between the Aries and the 600.
 All Lancers were built in Sterling Heights, Michigan.
 Production ended on April 7, 1989, and the market position was replaced by the Spirit.

 Lancer Shelby

-A special version was available for the 1987 as the Shelby Lancer which was built by Shelby Automobiles in Whittier, California.
-A total of 800 units were produced with half featuring a 5-speed manual transmission and cloth seats while 400 were equipped with a 3-speed automatic transmission and leather upholstery.
+A special version was available for the 1987 model year called the Shelby Lancer, which was built by Shelby Automobiles in Whittier, California.
+A total of 800 units were produced with half featuring a 5-speed manual transmission and cloth seats while the other half were equipped with a 3-speed automatic transmission and leather upholstery.

-Along with some Shelby-themed trim changes, the cars included a modified suspension as well as 4-wheel disc brakes and CD player which were an advanced features for the time.
+Along with Shelby-themed trim changes, the cars included modified suspension, with upgraded sway bars, shorter springs, and quicker steering, as well as 4-wheel disc brakes and a Pioneer CD player which were an advanced features for the time.
+The Lancer Shelby is powered by a 2.2 L Turbo I engine converted to Turbo II specifications with an intercooler, producing 175 hp and 175 lbft of torque.
+Period 0-60 mph (97 km/h) tests achieved between 7.2 and 8.0 seconds.

+Dodge Lancer Shelby

 Chrysler took over production starting with the 1988 model year, building them in the same Sterling Heights plant as regular Lancers.